-- What it means to “live with intensity—with active intellects, deep emotions, or vibrant imaginations
+- What it means to live with intensity—with active intellects, deep emotions, or vibrant imaginations

-- How to have agency—to channel our energies toward building, developing, and Doing the Thing—which could be anything from artistic creation to social activism to entrepreneurship
+- How to have agency—to channel our energies toward building, developing, and Doing the Thing, which could be anything from artistic creation to social activism to entrepreneurship

 Though we’re all for autonomously embracing or rejecting values, we also want to build a community.
 And for a community to cohere, we’ve got to have some core values in common.
 So I’ll make our hierarchy of values explicit here: